UX Research + Design · Published CHI EA '25

 Research Context

-TThis study was conducted as part of my academic research, focusing on the intersection of AI systems and human-computer interaction.
-The work addresses critical challenges in making AI systems trustworthy for domain experts who possess deep subject knowledge but limited technical familiarity with AI.
+This study sits at the intersection of AI systems and human-computer interaction, specifically, how to make AI tools trustworthy for domain experts who have deep subject knowledge but limited technical familiarity with how AI works.

 The Problem

-How might we design RAG systems that build appropriate trust and transparency for domain experts in high-stakes decision-making contexts?
+How might we design RAG systems that build appropriate trust and transparency for domain experts in high-stakes decision-making?

 Who is this for?